AdobeDocs/experience-manager-learn.en/help/getting-started-wknd-tutorial-develop/project-archetype/custom-component.md

     <sly data-sly-call="${placeholderTemplate.placeholder @ isEmpty=!hasContent}"></sly>
     ```

 3. Deploy the code base to a local AEM instance.
-Since major changes were made to the POM files, perform a full Maven build from the project's root directory.
+Since changes were made to `core` and `ui.apps` both modules need to be deployed.

     ```shell
-    $ cd aem-guides-wknd/
+    $ cd aem-guides-wknd/ui.apps
-    $ mvn clean install -PautoInstallSinglePackage
+    $ mvn clean install -PautoInstallPackage
     ```

+    ```shell
+    $ cd ../core
+    $ mvn clean install -PautoInstallBundle
+    ```

     If deploying to AEM 6.5/6.4 invoke the `classic` profile:

     ```shell
+    $ cd ../core
-    $ mvn clean install -PautoInstallSinglePackage -Pclassic
+    $ mvn clean install -PautoInstallBundle -Pclassic
     ```

+    >[!CAUTION]
+    >
+    > You could also build the entire project from the root using the Maven profile `autoInstallSinglePackage` but this may overwrite the content changes on the page.
+This is because the `ui.content/src/main/content/META-INF/vault/filter.xml` has been modified for the tutorial starter code to cleanly overwrite the existing AEM content.
+In a real-world scenario this won't be an issue.

 ### Reviewing the un-styled Byline component {#reviewing-the-unstyled-byline-component}